-As the technological foundations of planning shift there won't necessarily be one skill or technology required of planners to perform their jobs into the future.
+As the technological foundations of planning shift, there won't necessarily be one skill or technology required of planners to perform their jobs in the future.
 Planning adjacent disciplines have increased in such breadth and diversity that specific skills will be more important than others.
-It is possible the technological tools and skills that are needed in environmental planning and transportation planning are very different.
+The technological tools and skills that are needed in environmental planning and transportation planning may be very different.

-Below is guidance on five skills and technologies as an attempt to identify broad needs in the profession.
+Below is guidance on five skills and technologies to identify broad needs in the profession.

-- Ability to learn and adapt new approaches into practice.
-An important skill for planners is to learn new approaches and technologies that might apply to practice, and remaining flexible enough to include them.
+An important skill for planners is to learn new approaches and technologies that might apply to practice and remain flexible enough to include them.
 Technologies will continue to evolve and enable problems to be solved differently than they were before.

-- Understand what coding and automation can do for practice.
-Much of the planning process can benefit from leveraging coding and automation to advance public purposes.
-It is not necessary for all planners to learn to code, but it is important to understand how it can shift our expectations for the types of professional tasks we can take on.
+The planning process can benefit from leveraging coding and automation to advance public purposes.
+All planners don't need to learn to code, but it is important to understand how it can shift our expectations for the types of professional tasks we can take on.

-- Understand data systems.
-Data is clearly required to guide community decisions and plays an important role in the planning process.
-However, moving from data just guiding decisions to be a core part of our governance systems requires thinking about its role as a community round table.
+Data is required to guide community decisions and plays an important role in the planning process.
+However, moving from data just guiding decisions to being a core part of our governance systems requires thinking about its role as a community round table.
 An important skill for planners in the future will be to think about how different departments and organizations can interact and coordinate through data.

-- Continual learning throughout your career.
 Keeping abreast of technology-related skills will take different forms at different stages of your career.
 Students will be focused on course content and projects, while practitioners will likely seek other forms of training activities.
-Also related to career stage is the depth of upskilling whether a planner's role is technical, managerial, or administrative.
+Also related to the career stage is the depth of upskilling whether a planner's role is technical, managerial, or administrative.

 Additionally, web-based data visualization and mapping are increasingly important communication tools in planning practice.
-If a course can provide basic exposure in how to engage the public over the web with ArcGIS Story Maps, Leaflet Applications, and even build API's, planners will be better situated to either commission or build the planning applications of the future.
+If a course can provide basic exposure to how to engage the public over the web with ArcGIS Story Maps, Leaflet Applications, and even build APIs, planners will be better situated to either commission or build the planning applications of the future.